bcgsc/pavfinder_transcriptome/INSTALL.md

 4. ```pip install -U cython```
 5. ```pip install git+https://github.com/bcgsc/pavfinder_transcriptome.git#egg=pavfinder_transcriptome```

-After successful installation, the following will be made avaiable in different sub-directories under the virtualenv directory:
+After successful installation, the following will be available in different sub-directories under the virtualenv directory:

 1. Python scripts for detecting structural (find\_sv.py) and splice (map\_splice.py) variants, and the TAP pipeline script (tap.py) will be in "bin"
 2. A template config file (tap.cfg) for running TAP will be in "config"